Lucchese-Anthony/Encrypted-Messaging-Service/README.md

 the other files hold a prime self that will be used to encrypt the messages

-# TODO

-- properly encode and decode
-- maybe set up wireshark and intercept packets going to and from the server so we can find the messages

-Documentation for Sympy totient
+## Documentation for Sympy totient
 ```python
 class totient(Function):
     @classmethod